-Despite online physicists (Mr Krause I recall) and others say that ‘we are made of stars’ ; he and other very intelligent people are forgeting about biology which ‘came’ long after the initial great physics, big chemistry and gigantic geology.
-Billions of years of the latter and then human sex.
+Despite celebrity physicists Krause; Greene; DeGrasseTyson&Cox gushing that ‘we are made of stars’ ; these very intelligent people are forgeting about biology which ‘came’ long after the great physics, big chemistry and gigantic geology.
+Billions of years of the latter and then lots of sex.
 Biology only covers moments in a 24 hour clock parameter of the Earths history alone.
 Much like the act itself.

 So ‘us’ being stardust is a notion which is hugely diluted.

-Sorry to dispel the poetry Joni but you meant well I guess.
+Sad to dispel the poetry but Joni meant well.